A special area of interest for Dr. Dawn Potter-Balusik is acupuncture for endometriosis.

-Some things Dawn will ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when the pain is most experienced; and if there are recurring vaginal infections.
+Some things Dr. Dawn will ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when the pain is most experienced; and if there are recurring vaginal infections.
 She will also ask in-depth questions about the menstrual cycle itself.
 The answers provide evidence to define the underlying energetic imbalance and how to treat it with Oriental medicine, using acupuncture, Chinese herbs, and nutritional therapy.

 Acupuncture for endometriosis will consist of weekly treatments for 6 to 8 weeks, then twice monthly thereafter.
 The acupuncture helps to relieve pain, regulate circulation and correct Qi energy imbalances.

 It is also essential that the endometriosis patient take the appropriate Chinese herbal formula(s) for her specific disease pattern.
 These can help detoxify the body, nourish organs, decrease pain, balance hormones and regulate the immune system function naturally, without side effects.

-After 3 to 6 months of treatment with Dawn Balusik, most endometriosis sufferers can expect to be 50% to 100% out of pain.
+After 3 to 6 months of treatment with Dr. Dawn Potter-Balusik, most endometriosis sufferers can expect to be 50% to 100% out of pain.
 These women typically experience significantly reduced or completely resolved pain and bleeding, increased fertility, stronger immunity and overall better health.
 Oriental medicine is also useful to slow and prevent recurrence of the disease for those who have undergone surgery.